Houthi insurgency: Phase 5: March–July 2008

 Armed incidents resumed in April 2008, when seven Yemeni soldiers died in a rebel ambush on 29 April.
-On 2 May, 15 worshippers were killed and 55 wounded in a bombing at the Bin Salman Mosque in Sa'dah as crowds of people left Friday prayers.
+On 2 May, 15 worshippers were killed and 55 wounded in a bombing at the Bin Salman Mosque in Saada as crowds of people left Friday prayers.
 The government blamed the rebels for the bombing, but the Houthis denied responsibility.
 Shortly after the attack, three soldiers and four rebels died in overnight skirmishes.

 On 12 May, clashes between Yemeni soldiers and rebels near the border with Saudi Arabia killed 13 soldiers and 26 rebels.
 During fighting in May 2008, a total of 1,000 government forces were killed and 3,000 injured.
 Some 70,000 people were displaced by the fighting.
 President Saleh declared an end to fighting in the northern Sa'dah governorate on 17 July 2008.

 Phase 6: Operation Scorched Earth, August 2009 – February 2010

 On 11 August 2009, the government promised to use an "iron fist" against the rebels.
 The Yemeni troops, backed by tanks and fighter aircraft, launched a fresh offensive, code-named Operation Scorched Earth, against the Houthis in the northern Sa'ada province.
 Hundreds of thousands of people were displaced by the fighting.

 On 17 September, more than 80 people were killed in an air raid on a camp for displaced people in northern Yemen.

 The conflict took on an international dimension late in the month.
 Clashes were reported between the Houthis and Saudi security forces near the border.
 Also, Yemeni officials captured a boat in the Red Sea that was transporting anti-tank shells and, according to some reports, five Iranian "instructors" sent to help the Houthis.
 Various official Iranian sources responded, calling this claim a politically motivated fabrication, and stating that the ship was traveling for business activities carrying no consignment.

 In early November the rebels stated that Saudi Arabia was permitting Yemeni army units to launch attacks from across the border at a base in Jabal al-Dukhan, charges which were denied by the Yemeni government.
 In late October, heavy clashes in the area of Razih led to the Houthis capturing two military headquarters and killing Yemeni General Amr Ali Mousa Al-Uuzali.
 In early November, General Ali Salem al-Ameri and regional security chief Ahmed Bawazeir were killed in a Houthi ambush as they were returning from Saudi Arabia.